-Pink lab-grown diamonds created in laboratories are the jewelry industry version of rose-colored glasses.
+Pink lab-grown diamonds created in laboratories are the Jewellery industry version of rose-colored glasses.
 These stones sparkle in a variety of pink shades, including blush, baby pink,and something that resembles the richest deep French rosé.Lab-created pink diamonds are found in a wide range of forms, including cushion, round, oval, and emerald.
 They sparkle through superbly cut facets.Lab-grown pink diamonds with the best possible color, cut, carat weight and clarity are part of our meticulously picked assortment.
-Jewelry designers used pink-colored diamonds to create exquisite lab-grown pink diamond rings and earrings.
+Jewellery designers used pink-colored diamonds to create exquisite lab-grown pink diamond rings and earrings.

 Pink Lab-grown Diamond - A beauty piece!